Kösem Sultan: Battle of Focchies aftermath

 Kösem and the Grand Vizier Mehmed Pasha grew in enmity after Mehmed's accession to the throne.
 The grand vizier appears to have regarded himself as regent as well as "temporary ruler."
-According to Naima, the Grand Vizier was misled by "certain would-be doctors of religion" who quoted legal texts to the effect that the guardian of a minor sultan was entitled to exercise sovereignty prerogatives; as a result, he resented Kösem's control over the government, hoping that he, rather than the sultan's grandmother, would act as regent.
+According to Naima, the grand vizier was misled by "certain would-be doctors of religion" who quoted legal texts to the effect that the guardian of a minor sultan was entitled to exercise sovereignty prerogatives; as a result, he resented Kösem's control over the government, hoping that he, rather than the sultan's grandmother, would act as regent.
 He once bragged: "The soldiers of this exalted state respect only the honour of inherited nobility."
+His misogynistic ally, Şeyhülislam Abdülaziz Efendi, favored the logic of ‘reasonable and legal’ proposals of ‘rational men’ to the ‘anger and wrath’ of the valide sultan.
+The Şeyülislam overestimated the value of the valide sultan's favor.
+He assessed certain palace expenses, and when he encountered Kösem, he did not think twice to utter nasty comments to her.
+The mother of Mehmed, Turhan Sultan, was still an inexperienced woman, therefore Abdülaziz Efendi's attempt to have Kösem relocated to the Old Palace was unsuccessful.
+Despite failing, he did not hesitate to take chances in the future as he fought against the rule of women in the palace.

 According to the French historian Alphonse de Lamartine, in May 1649, following the defeat of the Ottomans in the Battle of Focchies, Kösem presided over the divan from behind a curtain, with the young sultan present.
-The Grand Vizier Mehmed Pasha expressed disappointment at the difficult circumstances to the sultan, but in a speech, Mehmed said to the grand vizier, "Go, you are not worthy of being grand vizier; give back the seal of the State.
-And you," he added, handing the seal to Kara Murat Pasha, the Ağa of the Janissaries, "take it; I will see what you can do."
-Then, the grand judge Abdülaziz Efendi, an ally of Mehmed Pasha, turned to the sultan and asked, "My dear, who taught you that, at your age?"
+The Grand Vizier Mehmed Pasha expressed disappointment at the difficult circumstances to the sultan, but in a speech, Mehmed said to the grand vizier, "Go, you are not worthy of being grand vizier; give back the seal of the state.
+And you," he added, handing the seal to Kara Murat Pasha, the Agha of the Janissaries, "take it; I will see what you can do."
+Then, the Şeyülislam Abdülaziz Efendi turned to the sultan and asked, "My dear, who taught you that, at your age?"
 This insolence made Kösem's anger boil over and she listed the former grand vizier's shortcomings, including his alleged plans to assassinate her: